Pvt. Lyle Collins Harlow

 Harlow was born on March 5, 1919, in Mackville,

-after completing the fourth grade and went to work
+fourth grade and went to work on a farm.

 At some point, Lyle joined the Kentucky National Guard in Harrodsburg.
 The tank company was federalized in September 1940 and reported to Fort Knox, Kentucky, on November 25th.

 In January 1941, instead of designating one of the letter companies as Headquarters Company, the army allowed the creation of totally new company.
 Men from each of the letter companies, including Lyle, were reassigned to the company.
 It is not known what job Lyle performed with the company.

 In August 1941, the battalion was sent to Louisiana to take part in maneuvers.
 Headquarters Company performed administration duties and tank maintenance.
 At the end of the maneuvers, the tankers were ordered to Camp Polk without being given a reason.
 They had expected to return to Ft.
 Knox.

 On the side of a hill at Camp Polk, the battalion learned that they were being sent overseas as part of Operation PLUM.
 Within hours, many of the soldiers had figured out that PLUM was an acronym for Philippines, Luzon, Manila.

 It was at this time, men 29 years or older were given the opportunity to resign from federal service.
 Those who did were replaced with men from the 753rd Tank Battalion.
 This battalion had been sent to the fort, but it had not taken part in the maneuvers.
 The M3 "Stuart" tanks from the battalion were also given to the 192nd.

 Traveling west over different train routes, the battalion arrived in San Francisco and ferried to Angel Island.
 On the island, the tankers were immunized and given physicals.
 Men found to have treatable medical conditions were held back and scheduled to rejoin the battalion at a later date.